-Louisiana has passed legislation regulating healthcare price transparency and legislation that allows health insurance providers to negotiate charges and fees associated with individual health policies.
-The state passed HB498 in June 2015, establishing an APCD.
+Louisiana passed legislation during the 2017 legislative session regulating healthcare price transparency and legislation that allows health insurance providers to negotiate charges and fees associated with individual health policies.

 Recent Legislative Developments

 |2017||SB 59||PHARMACEUTICAL PRICING & PAYMENT: The Louisiana Board of Pharmacy shall develop a website to contain prescription drug price information to be made available to Louisiana prescribers on the board’s website with a dedicated link that is prominently displayed on the board’s home page, or by a separate easily identifiable internet address.||Passed – Signed by Governor on 6/14/17 and became Act No. 236.|

 |PUBLIC INFORMATION CONCERNING PRICES AND QUALITY OF HEALTH SERVICES: requires the Department of Health and Hospitals to identify healthcare cost, quality, and performance data elements that would be meaningful in facilitating consumer comparisons of healthcare services and create the online process by which providers and health plans can provide the data.
 Reported information will include: (i) data identifying at least 15 of the most commonly used procedure codes and (ii) any emerging health trends for diagnosis and treatment related to hospitalization.
 It will also include a list of hospitals and other licensed health facilities that are in compliance with reporting requirements, as well as the hospitals not in compliance.
 The Department is required to update these databases on an annual basis.||Passed—Signed by the Governor on 6/29/15.
 Became Act No. 338.|

 |2018||HB 5||PRESCRIPTION: Provides for the continued suspension of prescription upon the dismissal of a defendant under certain circumstances.||Referred to the Committee on Civil Law and Procedure on 1/22/18.|